-- The Hours movie (2002) review: A prosthetic-nosed Nicole Kidman and a nose-makeup-less Meryl Streep as, respectively, author Virginia Woolf and an updated, Americanized version of Woolf’s Clarissa Dalloway, deliver superlative performances in director Stephen Daldry and screenwriter David Hare’s deeply flawed yet profoundly moving psychological drama.
+- The Hours (2002) movie review: Nicole Kidman as author Virginia Woolf, and Meryl Streep as an updated, Americanized version of Woolf’s Clarissa Dalloway, deliver superlative performances in Stephen Daldry and David Hare’s deeply flawed yet profoundly moving psychological drama.

-- A couple of other major positive elements in Daldry’s The Hours movie adaptation: Philip Glass’ unrelenting – and unrelentingly haunting – score and Seamus McGarvey’s lyrical cinematography.
+- A couple of other major positive elements in The Hours: Philip Glass’ unrelenting – and unrelentingly haunting – score and Seamus McGarvey’s lyrical cinematography.

 The Hours movie review: Meryl Streep & Nicole Kidman + Philip Glass score are highlights in flawed yet moving drama